um-grex/grex-docs/content/english/ood/_index.md

 {{< /collapsible >}}

 {{< alert type="warning" >}}
-Some applications, like Stata and Gaussview may show up on the snapshots dispayed on this page but not under your session.
-These application are configured to show up only if you have access to a particular POSIX group that restricts access to the software.
+Some applications, like Stata and Gaussview may show up on the snapshots displayed on this page but not under your session.
+These applications are configured to show up only if you have access to a particular POSIX group that restricts access to the software.
 {{< /alert >}}

 ## Customized OOD apps on Grex
 ---

 The OOD Dashboard menu, __Interactive Apps__, shows interactive applications.
 This is the main feature of OOD, it allows interactive work and visualizations, all in the browser.
 These applications will run as SLURM Jobs on Grex compute nodes.
-Users can specify required SLURM resources such as time, number of cores and partitions.
+Users can specify required SLURM resources such as time, number of cores, wall time, partition name, ... etc.

 {{< collapsible title="OpenOndemand applications on Grex" >}}
 ![](/ood/interactive-app.png)
 {{< /collapsible >}}

-After the Apps jobs are submitted, the corresponding jobs appear in the __Interactive Sessions__ tab.
-There they can be monitored, connected to, and terminated.
+After filling all the requirements and launching the Apps, the Apps jobs are submitted via a button __Launch__.
+The corresponding jobs appear in the __Interactive Sessions__ tab.
+They can be used, monitored, connected to, and terminated as needed.

-There are numerous supported "applications" in OnDemand on Grex.
+There are numerous supported _applications_ in OpenOnDemand on Grex.
 These applications fall into two broad categories: Virtual Desktop apps (the ones delivering a Linux Desktop with some GUI software via NoVNC) and Servers that are delivered through a Web Proxy.
 A prominent example of a Server app is Jupyter Notebook or Jupyter Lab.
 Some Apps such as Matlab or Rstudio exists both as a Linux Desktop GUI and a Server version.

-> We keep actively developing the OOD Web Portal, and the list below may change as we add more popular applications or remove less used ones!
+> We keep actively developing the OOD Web Portal, and the list below may change over time as we add more popular applications or remove less used ones!

 As for now, the following applications are supported: